 Did you know that enabling login rights for your students provides a wide range of additional functionality that isn’t available to them as an anonymous user?

-In our recent International User Group webinars, we looked at additional functionality that is available to students when they log in, and how it can improve student engagement and encourage them to return again and again to the library.
+In our International User Group webinars, we looked at additional functionality that is available to students when they log in, and how it can improve student engagement and encourage them to return again and again to the library.

 Following on from this webinar, which has been recorded for Oliver v5 users to access via the Oliver v5 Community Portal, below are 9 ways to boost your student engagement.